Vietnamese democracy movement

-The term "Vietnamese democracy movement" comprises any of various isolated efforts to seek democratic reforms in Vietnam.
+The terms "Vietnamese democracy movement" and "Vietnamese dissident movement" comprise any of various isolated efforts to dissolve the current communist state and seek a liberal democracy for Vietnam after the Fall of Saigon on 30 April 1975.
 There is not a major movement in Vietnam to reform the current political system.
 Opposition to governance has been characterised by sporadic calls for reform by minor groups and rare, small protests.

+Vietnam was ranked 37th most electoral democratic country in Asia according to V-Dem Democracy indices in 2023 with a score of 0.157 out of 1.

 Background

-Vietnam is a single-party socialist state.
+Vietnam is a single-party socialist state ruled by a communist party.
 However, internet censorship in Vietnam is poorly executed and virtually non-existent.
 Even websites blocked by the government are commonly circumvented with such ease; any "block" is rapidly overcome.